JiaYongfei/respect/README.md

 }
 ```

-Assert with common Gomega matchers. it looks like:
+### Assert with common Gomega matchers.

+1. Lots of code to write
+2. The left assertions won't execute if one of the previous assertions failed
+3. No complete obj info provided if assertion failed.

 ```go
 Ω(obj).ShouldNot(BeNil())